ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 # Protocol Overview

-## High Level Protocol

 {{fig-protocol-overview}} provides an overall view of the protocol.

 In this protocol, the Accessory communicates to Finder Devices or `FDs`(such as phones) solely via Bluetooth, and the `FDs` communicate to a centralized service on the Crowdsourced Network `CN`.
 Only during the setup phase is the Owner Device `OD` able to act as a relay between the Accessory `ACC` and the Crowdsourced Network `CN`.
 In this implementation, the `CN` is able to act as a verifier and signer by leveraging Blind Signatures, which allows the `OD` to obtain a signature from the signer `CN` without revealing the input to the `CN`.

 ~~~~